1xINTERNET/dc2018-react-workshop-code/README.md

    ```bash
    $ yarn
    ```
+3. Customise the API base URL (`config.apiBase`) in `./frontend/package.json`.
+By default it points to the locally hosted backend.
+(See below how to get that working)
-3. Start development server:
+4. Start development server:
    ```bash
    $ yarn start
    ```
-4. You can access the served app code by pointing your browser to [http://localhost:3000](http://localhost:3000)
+5. You can access the served app code by pointing your browser to [http://localhost:3000](http://localhost:3000)

 # Backend development/Hosting the backend locally